arnaudroger/SimpleFlatMapper/README.md

  * [Jdbc Mapper](https://github.com/arnaudroger/SimpleFlatMapper/wiki/JdbcMapper)
  * [Jdbc Crud](https://github.com/arnaudroger/SimpleFlatMapper/wiki/Crud)

-The CsvParser included is also one of the [fastest](https://github.com/arnaudroger/SimpleFlatMapper/wiki/Csv-Performance) available in java.
+The CsvParser included is one of the [fastest](https://github.com/arnaudroger/SimpleFlatMapper/wiki/Csv-Performance) available in java.

 There are also modules to support integration with external libraries